hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 The **auto_docs** folder has the same name as the virtual environment .. don't forget 😠! you will be punished by pushing +100Mi 😝 and you will wait your whole life to complete the process haha 😢.

-Now run `git add . && git commit -m "initial commit" a && git push` … go to your GitLab repo and click **CI/CD → pipelines,** click on the blue icon and visualize the logs .. once the job succeeded, navigate to **settings -> pages** and click the link of your new documentation site (you have to wait for 10m~ to be accessible)
+Now run `git add. && git commit -m "initial commit" a && git push` … go to your GitLab repo and click **CI/CD → pipelines,** click on the blue icon and visualize the logs .. once the job succeeded, navigate to **settings -> pages** and click the link of your new documentation site (you have to wait for 10m~ to be accessible)

-> Finally, I hope this was helpful ! thanks for reading 😺 😍!
+> Finally, I hope this was helpful! thanks for reading 😺 😍!

 ![Image for post](https://miro.medium.com/max/60/0*Piks8Tu6xUYpF4DU?q=20)